biologysvsu/Student-Led-Tutorial-3/Actual-tutorial.md

 4. Perform differential expression analysis between mock-infected and COVID-19-infected cells using **DESeq2** (or equivalent).
 5. Visualize results such as heatmaps and volcano plots to highlight key differentially expressed genes.
 ---

+#PLEASE DO NOT START THE TUTORIAL, DUE TO ISSUES WITH FILE SHARING YOU WILL WATCH THE FIRST 4 PARTS

 # Part 1: Setup & Environment Preparation